openUC2/openUC2.github.io/docs/01_Toolboxes/02_DiscoveryElectronics/04_1_seeedmicroscope.md

 ## Key Features

 - **Powerful Camera**: Equipped with the ESP32-S3 camera and an OV2560 sensor, it streams high-resolution microscopic images to your screen, supported by Arduino and CircuitPython.
-- **Micrometer-Precise Focus**: The metal-based focusing mechanism ensures precise movement of the objective lens, allowing for detailed studies.
+- **Micrometer-Precise Focus**: The met kal-based focusing mechanism ensures precise movement of the objective lens, allowing for detailed studies.
 It supports motorized focus stacking for automation.
 - **Robust Power Design**: The solid housing ensures reliability for everyday field research.
 - **Swappable Microscope Objectives**: Easily change magnifications to observe live samples from different angles.
 - **Customized Firmware**: Utilizes TinyML for on-the-fly image processing directly on the MCU, integrating sensors and other hardware for automated experiments.